 Please refer to the South Toe River, Mount Mitchell, and Big Ivy Trail Map (Pisgah National Forest).

 Weather station 2.8 miles from here

-Browse More Classics in Black Mountain Range Alpine Climbs
+Browse More Rock Climbing Classics in Black Mountain Range Alpine Climbs

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Black Mountain Range Alpine Climbs:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Black Mountain Range Alpine Climbs:

 Featured Route For Black Mountain Range Alpine Climbs

 From: Columbia, South Carolina